deliveroo/deliveroo.engineering/_guidelines/api-design.md

     name: "John O'Foobar"
 ```

-Exceptions can be made on a case-by-case basis, see the "Domain modelling" section below.
+Exceptions on embedding can be made on a case-by-case basis, see the "Domain
+modelling" section below.

 **Few fields should be returned**